lmas3009/LogiTyme/README.md

 | slow_function2 | 0.004 secs    | 120 secs                    |
 | for-loop       | 4.549 secs    | 180 secs                    |
 +----------------+---------------+-----------------------------+
 Since this function "slow_function" took 0.004 secs is less then 180 seconds (i.e < 3 mins).
-The function is quite optimized Since this function "slow_function2" took 0.004 secs is less then 120 seconds (i.e < 2 mins).
-The function is quite optimized Since this function "for-loop" took 4.549 secs is less then 180 seconds (i.e < 3 mins).
-The function is quite optimized
+The function is quite optimized.
+Since this function "slow_function2" took 0.004 secs is less then 120 seconds (i.e < 2 mins).
+The function is quite optimized.
+Since this function "for-loop" took 4.549 secs is less then 180 seconds (i.e < 3 mins).
+The function is quite optimized.

 8. Conclusion:
 	The analysis revealed areas for potential optimization in the Python program 'test.py'.
-By implementing the recommendations outlined in this report, the program's performance can be improved, leading to better overall efficency
+By implementing the recommendations outlined in this report, the program's performance can be improved, leading to better overall efficency.
 ```

 # _Release Version_
-- **```0.0.7```**
+- **```0.0.7 / 0.0.8```**
-  -Introducing maxTime on LogiTyme
+  - Introducing maxTime on LogiTyme
     - **LogiTyme(env="local",maxTime=5)** _used to set the time limt for entire python program.
 This is for set the threshold limit._
   - Introducing decorators
     - **@logityme.smart_threshold_check(maxTimeLimit=2)** _used to set the time limt for a function.
 If the limit crossed, It will suggest you for a optimization._